goehlemichael/GravityWaterer/README.md

 ## Water your plants from anywhere

 This was developed to automate the watering of plants with gravity.
-This design utilizes a normally closed on/off solenoid valve which controls water flowing due to gravity.
+A normally closed, on/off solenoid valve controls water flow due to gravity.
+It can be easily built with items bought at a hardware store or online.

-This setup is ideal for window sills, shelves, or any small areas where indoor plants are located and must be watered frequently.
-The water reservoir should be located higher than the outputs to allow for water flow.

-There is an added bonus in that you can also now tell an AI device like Amazon Echo to water your plants using your voice

 ## The design